We need to know about changes that could reduce or stop your Carer Payment.

 - marry, or start or stop living with your partner

-- increase your assets or your investments change
+- increase your income or assets, or your investments change

-You must tell us if the person you provide care for:
+You must tell us if any of the following applies to the person you provide care for:

-- goes temporarily into respite care or is hospitalised
+- they temporarily go into respite care or they’re hospitalised

 How and when to tell us